chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 I also like because it reminds of mma because when it comes down to it is high level problem solving but without to worry of getting punched in the face

 and with mma there is alot of variables it almost like its own program were you have two programs with there own built in functions

+ I view software development as high-level problem solving and consider it similar to martial arts because both are disciplines that require discipline.
+You have to be almost all those things and willing to learn more.
+And I believe I carry these attributes because I always try to be better by lapping my past self in a race full of obstacles and problems to be solved.

 ### Path 3